mateuszwasko1/High-Fidelity_Digital_Twin_For_Multi-Robot_Wireless_Communication/README.md

 # High-Fidelity Digital Twin For Multi-Robot Wireless Communication

 ## Project Overview
 This project implements an autonomous robotic sorting system using a Franka Panda robot arm in PyBullet simulation.
-The system uses vision-based object detection (OWL-ViT) to identify objects, intelligent IK-based manipulation to pick them up, and sorts them into color-coded bins.
+The system uses vision-based object detection (OWL-ViT) to identify objects, intelligent IK-based manipulation to pick them up, and sorts them into bins.

 ### Key Features
 - **Vision-based Detection**: Overhead camera with OWL-ViT model for object detection